szy-kenn/czar/README.md

 ./run test.cz
 ```

+And the output file should look like this:

+> [!CAUTION]
-And the output file should look like this (the lexer isn't finished yet so there might be some issues in the output):
+> The lexical analyzer isn't finished yet so there might be some issues in the output

 ```plaintext
 TOKEN TYPE     VALUE